cdc08x/paper-copyright-watermark/README.md

 Errata corrige files can be appended as well, optionally.

 ### Requirements
-BibTeX files should have already been tidied by bibtool (https://ctan.org/tex-archive/biblio/bibtex/utils/bibtool) and contain one entry (excluding referenced ones).
+BibTeX files should have already been tidied by BibTool (https://ctan.org/tex-archive/biblio/bibtex/utils/bibtool) and contain one entry (excluding referenced ones).
 This is already done by the `slice-and-dice-my-BibTeX.sh` script.